cloudmesh-community/book/chapters/class/516/week3-arch.md

 #### Classes

-This can be completed at a later time
+This can be completed at a later time throughout the class

 * What is `self` in classes?
 * Why does `self` needs to be used in regular method definitions in classes?